Order of contents on this page: (Click on the links below)

 The volunteers were now ordered to dismantle their “ships” and off load the guns.
 Commandeering a locomotive from the repair shop, the resultant 225 tons of material were loaded on to railway trucks, and 37 men crammed into two wooden trucks.
 It would be 52 days before the exhausted party finally reached Vladivostok on 8th August, when they were taken on board the Carlisle, finally reaching England on 10th November 1919.

 This traditional fishing smack of 41 tons was built by the John Chambers yard at Lowestoft in 1920.
 She was originally a sailing vessel (registration LT 771) but converted to a motor vessel in 1932.
 The collapse of the fishing market in the 1930s brought the demise of the Lowestoft fishing smacks, and many were converted for use as pleasure craft on the Broads.
 The Suffolk’s Rose was still registered in 1940, and is reported to have taken part in the evacuation of troops from Dunkirk.
-However, we have no record of her whereabouts after the War.
+The last record we can find of her is in 1946 when she was fishing out of Peterhead in Scotland, owned by the Oxyvia Fishing Company of Grimsby.
+The latter company went into liquidation in 1955, so the Suffolk’s Rose was probably sold for scrap during this period of financial difficulty.

 HMS Suffolk (pennant number 55) was a County class heavy cruiser of 13,450 tons burthen.
 Built at Portsmouth, she was launched in February 1926 & commissioned in May 1928.
 Her motto was Nous maintiendrons: “We shall maintain”.